gavindeiss/song-sort/README.md

     - Setup Dashboard.js with just a simple div printing the code to ensure it works
     - Finish useAuth.js
     - Add the devStart script to server/package.json. runable from server folder with
         - `npm run devStart`
-        - May beed to install nodemon first: `npm i nodemon -G`
+        - You may need to install nodemon first: `npm i nodemon -G`
+        - Note: You can also literally just run `nodemon server.js`, not sure why it's industry practice to make a 'script' for one liners like this.

+# Chapter 2: Like, Actually building the App

+Everything should be setup for your app to be 'running' at this point, there's just not much of anything happening.
+Let's change that.

 ## 1. Collecting & Displaying a user's playlists